Newborn Screening Information for Families:

 Blood spot screening is the process of testing babies to determine whether they are at risk for over 50 rare conditions that may make them sick before symptoms appear.
 Often, it is the only way to tell if newborns are affected, since these conditions are generally not detectable at birth.
-The conditions tested for can:
+The conditions can:

 - affect how the body breaks down proteins (such as PKU)

 - cause hormone problems (such as congenital hypothyroidism)

 - cause blood problems (such as sickle cell disease)

 - affect how the body makes energy (such as MCAD)

 - affect breathing and getting nutrients from food (such as cystic fibrosis)